insight-creative/Insight-Creative-2021/content/services/Web/index.md

         and reliable foundation.</em></span>
       description:
         No templates here!
-Our skilled web team hand crafts custom code using modern technologies and creative problem solving to create sites that are favored by search engines and easily accessed by all people and devices.
+Our skilled web team hand crafts custom code using modern technologies and creative problem solving to build sites that are favored by search engines and easily accessed by all people and devices.
       service_list: custom websites • content management systems • jamstack